 Unless you’ve been living in isolation in a doom’s day bunker deep in the remote countryside, the Covid-19 pandemic has been very stressful on everyone.
 So not surprisingly, migraine has also been much worse in general for patients with migraine given these increased stress levels.
 Everyone’s world has been turned upside down with Covid-19.
 Our routines and life as we’ve known it were abruptly changed.
 Parents suddenly became teachers at home, despite no knowledge or ability of knowing how to teach.
 Screen time skyrocketed (which is often a migraine trigger) from virtual teaching, virtual school, Zoom meetings, and a whole spectrum of other nightmarish virtual work meetings.
 The frequent crashing of these virtual platforms for many people is also very stress inducing, and likely led to some broken computer screens followed by unanticipated repair costs, and ok, you get the point here.
 People became socially isolated, which worsened mood for many people, and this often correlates with migraines worsening as well.
 Spouses and family members found themselves in quarantines and spending way more time together than they were used to or liked to, and that can also be stress inducing for many couples.
 Kids were home constantly, needing entertainment for their perpetual “I’m bored” complaints, basically just never letting parents get a break, and there were many reports of children actually turning into demons at home.
 Ok, maybe not, but I think you get the picture.
 The bottom line is that there have been many changes in our normal routines which were often very intrusive, disruptive, and stress inducing.

 Treatment of the increased migraine frequency during Covid-19 (or any other time of increase) consists of typical management strategies.
-Conservative measures including well techniques, yoga, medication, diet, hydration, proper sleep and exercise certainly play a role.
+Conservative measures including mindfulness techniques such as yoga and medication, diet, hydration, proper sleep and exercise certainly play a role.
+You’ll want to ensure you have a consistently effective well tolerated abortive/acute (as needed) migraine specific treatment such as the gepants (Nurtec.
+Ubrelvy, Zavspret) or ditan (Reyvow) options, triptans, neuromodulatory device, or other abortive option.
 If frequency remains high, then preventive treatment should be considered for a few months until migraines improve.
 Having 4 or more migraines per month is a general guideline of when a preventive treatment is often considered.
-Preventive treatments include natural therapies, supplements and nutraceuticals, daily medications, CGRP monoclonal antibody therapy, and neuromodulatory devices.
+Preventive treatments include natural therapies, supplements and nutraceuticals, daily medications, CGRP monoclonal antibody therapy (Aimovig, Ajovy, Emgality, Vyepti), Botox, and neuromodulatory devices.